 Let us take a brief snapshot from the story regarding Nehemiah.
 He rebuilt the walls in Jerusalem following the exile of the Jews.
 Nehemiah learned that there was a remnant of Jews, who escaped the exile but were in trouble and distress, because the walls were torn down (Nehemiah 1).
 He gained the favour of the King who he served as a cupbearer.
 The King allowed Nehemiah to return to Jerusalem, to rebuild the wall and also provided the equipment, which he needed to do this work.

-Nehemiah gathered the people and the work progresses successfully until he encountered opposition.
-In chapter 4, Sanballat and Tobiah were angry that the work progressed and hurled insults at Nehemiah and the Jews.
+Nehemiah gathered the people and the work progresses successfully, until he encountered opposition.
+In chapter 4, Sanballat and Tobiah were angry, that the work progressed and hurled insults at Nehemiah and the Jews.
 Nehemiah’s response was to pray and carry on building and the work progressed.

 Again in chapter 6, when Sanballat and Tobiah heard that Nehemiah had completed the wall, they continue to conspire.
 This time they sent messengers 4 times to call Nehemiah to meet, but their intention was to harm him.
-Nehemiah saw through their conspiracy and response was, “I cannot come down because I am doing a great work.”
+Nehemiah saw through their conspiracy and his response was, “I cannot come down because I am doing a great work.”